decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 // @public
 export type PositionUnit = `${number}px` | `${number}%` | number;

+// Warning: (ae-missing-release-tag) "ProcessMessageResultType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export enum ProcessMessageResultType {
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@state" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@reason" is not defined in this configuration EntityDeleted = 7,
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@state" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@reason" is not defined in this configuration EntityWasDeleted = 6,
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@state" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@reason" is not defined in this configuration NoChanges = 3,
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@state" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@reason" is not defined in this configuration StateOutdatedData = 4,
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@state" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@reason" is not defined in this configuration StateOutdatedTimestamp = 2,
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@state" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@reason" is not defined in this configuration StateUpdatedData = 5,
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@state" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@reason" is not defined in this configuration StateUpdatedTimestamp = 1
+}

+// @public (undocumented)
+export type PutComponentMessage = CrdtMessageHeader & PutComponentMessageBody;

 // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
 //